abhi15494/D3/README.md

 > Better than showing data in excel which can cause difficult in getting knowledge and idea of data related to.

 #1 Context-
-Before you start data visualization, we need to know about some answers.
+> Before you start data visualization, we need to know about some answers.
-> Who is the audience?
+Who is the audience?
-> What do they need to know?
+What do they need to know?
-> What do they need to do with data?
+What do they need to do with data?

 #2 Choose an Appropriate Visual
 You can only choose an appropriate visual after understanding who your audience is.

+#3 Removing
 Study material:- https://www.vizwiz.com